240B-W20-Parallel-Archc/artiwari/README.md

-CSE240BW20 final project for rramkuma
+CSE240BW20 final project for artiwari

 This directory contains an implementation of project for cse240b winter 2020